Real-Projects-Digitalization/Mejana/README.md

 ## Value
 The MEJANA app is your everyday companion for more safety within your daily life.
 We are constantly working on improving our service and offer you innovative applications from a single source.
 Feedback and constructive criticism are always welcome and help us to provide you with a better product and service.

+You can throw at least some of your worries and fears overboard and increase your quality of life while feeling much more safer and knowing that there is valuable support in case of an emergency.